We’re on a Mission!

 David Baine, Treasurer

-David joins the Lite Foot Environmental Foundation with nearly 18 years of experience in the financial services industry, bringing a wealth of knowledge in commercial lending, real estate development, and capital raising.
-Having worked in cities as diverse as New York, Hong Kong, and Savannah, David has developed a knack for navigating the complexities of global financial markets and making meaningful contributions at the local level.
+David brings 18 years of experience in the financial services industry and a wealth of knowledge in commercial lending, real estate development, and capital raising.
+Having worked in New York, Hong Kong, and Savannah, David has developed a knack for navigating the complexities of global financial markets and making meaningful contributions at the local level.

-He's also served on the Development Committee for Arts Southeast and recently played a pivotal role in helping Savannah secure federal railroad grants, which improved safety and established a "Quiet Zone" for passing trains.
-David holds a Specialization in Business Strategy from Harvard Business School Online and studied at Fordham University in New York City.
-Additionally, he’s taken graduate courses in Service Design at SCAD, tying him even closer to Savannah’s vibrant community.
+He's served on the Development Committee for Arts Southeast and recently helped Savannah secure federal railroad grants for safety and establishing a "Quiet Zone" for passing trains.
+David holds a Specialization in Business Strategy from Harvard Business School, a bachelor's from Fordham University, and has taken graduate courses in service design at SCAD.

-In her free time, she enjoys traveling and visiting National Parks with her wife, sewing, or taking walks through Forsyth Park.
+In her free time, she enjoys traveling to national parks with her wife, sewing, or taking walks through Forsyth Park.
 She’s always happy to share travel recommendations!
 Laura identifies with the resourceful and adventurous spirit of Annie James from The Parent Trap, blending creativity with determination.

 Saty Sharma is a researcher, designer, and professor of Design for Sustainability at Savannah College of Art and Design (SCAD).
 He holds a B.E. in mechanical and production engineering, Master of Design (M.Des.) in industrial design from Indian Institute of Technology Delhi (IIT) and a PhD from PolyU School of Design in Hong Kong.